Yoga Practice

-My migraines can start in my shoulders, this is where I hold a lot of tension and tightness.
+My migraine can start in my shoulders, this is where I hold a lot of tension and tightness.
 And I do mean a lot!
-When I have trigger point acupuncture, the knots have no sooner been released than they have returned to a state of tightness.
-For me this is an ongoing battle, to try to relax my upper body and cutting off the start of the head pain at its source.
+When I have trigger point acupuncture, the knots have no sooner been released than they return.
+For me it’s an ongoing battle to try to relax my upper body, particularly my shoulders.
+If you struggle with head pain, try these 3 yoga for migraine poses to ease tight muscles and stress.

 It all starts with awareness, noticing where you hold tension and tuning in when that tightness is rising.
-This is where our mindfulness practices come in, they help us check in and be aware of our body on a moment by moment basis.
-When we know what’s going on inside and how our physical body is reacting to the outside world we’re beginning to take control back.
+This is where our mindfulness practices come in.
+As we check in and become aware of our body on a moment by moment basis.
+When we know what’s going on inside we’re beginning to take control back.

 Each day I incorporate shoulder/neck/upper back stretches into my yoga session.
-This helps my head to feel looser and gives me the feeling of doing something good for myself to combat how my body has naturally started to process stress.
+This helps my neck to feel looser and is a way to combat the build up of daily stress.

-Here are my top 3 poses to ease upper body tension.
-Let me know how you get on and if you’d like to practice along with me, then check out the 10-minute video at the bottom of this page.
+Here are my top 3 yoga for migraine poses to ease upper body tension.
+Let me know how you get on and check out the 10-minute video at the bottom of this page.

 Seated Cat/Cow